BodyMedia: Clinical history

 Between 2001 and 2005, BodyMedia provided healthcare professionals with metabolic assessment and behavioral therapy products for the treatment of obesity, diabetes, and CVD.
 BodyMedia have been used in hundreds of clinical studies.
 The U.S. Food and Drug Administration (FDA) classifies BodyMedia as a Class II Medical Device.

 BodyMedia was demonstrated to be accurate in comparison to the doubly labeled water method for measuring energy expenditure per day.
 The mean absolute-percent difference per-person per-day in Kcalories was less than 10%.
 It was also shown that the standard WHO GPAQ survey underestimates physical activity bouts of at least 10 minutes.
-The clinical and research software and armband were marketed under the “SenseWear” brand and have since been used e.g. to estimate exposure to air pollution in combination with other sensors.
+The clinical and research software and armband were marketed under the "SenseWear" brand and have since been used e.g. to estimate exposure to air pollution in combination with other sensors.

 Consumer products

 BodyMedia sold a consumer software product for armband hardware starting in 2001.
-A consumer web site using BodyMedia armbands was branded; run in the USA by “Dot Fit”.
-In the UK a consumer web site is branded and run by “Ki Performance”.
+A consumer web site using BodyMedia armbands was branded; run in the US by "Dot Fit".
+In the UK a consumer web site is branded and run by "Ki Performance".